Varroa mite – frequently asked questions

 Varroa mite (Varroa destructor) was reported in sentinel hives at the Port of Newcastle in New South Wales (NSW) on Friday 24 June 2022.
 The detection was the result of routine surveillance on sentinel hives by NSW Bee Biosecurity Officers.

-Varroa mite has since been detected at multiple sites across NSW.
+Varroa mite has since been detected at multiple sites across NSW, and continues to spread.
+Read more on the NSW Department of Primary Industries website.

 The National Management Group has agreed that the eradication of Varroa mite is no longer technically feasible; we now need to work collaboratively to manage and minimise its impact.